 AI Threats Detection

-The "AI Threats Detection" section provides you with an overview and the ability to manage the rules used by DataDome to protect you from threats.
+The "AI Threats Detection" section provides you with an overview and the ability to manage the models used by DataDome to protect you from threats.

 1. Overview

-All the rules are ordered into 4 different categories to provide information about detection mechanisms:
+All the models are ordered into 4 different categories to provide information about detection mechanisms:

 - Signature-Based detection